-Applicants are initially rank ordered according to their Admission GPA which is made up of the required courses plus electives for a total of \star 60.
-Applicants who have completed \star 30 over two consecutive terms will be ranked above those who have taken fewer than \star 30.
+Applicants are initially ranked according to their preprofessional composite GPA, which is made up of the required courses plus electives for a total of Œ30.

 All aspects of a student's record, including failures and withdrawals, are considered by the Admissions Committee.
+In addition, preference is normally given to those students who have completed Œ30 over two consecutive terms.

 Students who have received a failing grade in any postsecondary course or courses may submit a letter to the Admissions Committee explaining the extenuating circumstances which contributed to an unsatisfactory standing.

-15.13.3 Post Diploma BSc in Occupational Therapy Completion
+15.14.3 Post Diploma BSc in Occupational Therapy Completion